 /aggregate( tmpaliasn with aggregationMethodn as alias))

 The order of from clauses has to be compatible with hierarchies referenced from a leveled hierarchy annotation or specified as an unnamed hierarchy in groupby with rollup: lower nodes in a hierarchy need to be mentioned before higher nodes in the same hierarchy.
 Properties not belonging to any hierarchy can appear at any point in the from clause.

+If an aggregate transformation has more than one aggregate expression as parameter that uses the from keyword, then all properties mentioned in from clauses must appear in the same order in all aggregate expressions.

 Example 14:

-GET ~/Sales?$apply=aggregate(Amount with sum as DailyAverage

-from Time with average)
+GET ~/Sales?$apply=aggregate(Amount with sum from Time with average

+as DailyAverage)

 is equivalent to